James-Lucky/Free-Official-Youtube-Content/README.md

 ## Contributing to this List (Hacktoberfest Friendly! 🎃)

 Don't know how to code?
 Great!
 This project is for you!
 We welcome contributions to expand and improve this list!
-This project is also a great way to contribute to **Hacktoberfest**. **This project doesn't need any coding skills in order to contribute**.
+This project is also a great way to contribute to **Hacktoberfest**.
+**No technical expertise is required to contribute to Free Official Youtube Content.
+This project doesn't need any coding skills in order to contribute**.
 You just need to **read `CONTRIBUTING.md` and star this list/project** in order to start contributing to the project.
 [If you want me to support me and the list, use my referral link next time you renew/buy your TorBox subscription!](https://torbox.app/subscription?referral=d14ecebf-c144-4548-9762-501bd6cd62a3) You receive an extra 7 days times the number of months purchased added to the plan you purchased [if you use my referral code.](https://torbox.app/subscription?referral=d14ecebf-c144-4548-9762-501bd6cd62a3)

 ---